Taradale, New Zealand: Twentieth century onwards

-Before the 1931 Hawke's Bay earthquake, Taradale and Greenmeadows were separated from distant Napier by a harbour lagoon and tidal mudflats, bridged from 1874 by the corduroy Taradale Road.
-Other access was by the coastal sandpits road to Awatoto, then to Meeanee village and the Great North Road (Meeanee Road).
-These barriers forced Taradale's township and pioneer farming settlers to develop staunch independence, setting up their own facilities, businesses and recreational resources.
-Many of the elements of this historical heritage remain today; as well as the geographical boundaries, Anderson Park and green patches on the edge of Greenmeadows are visual boundaries that separate Taradale and Greenmeadows from the rest of Napier City.
+Before the 1931 Hawke's Bay earthquake, Taradale and Greenmeadows were separated from Napier by a lagoon and tidal mudflats, bridged from 1874 by Taradale Road.
+Other access was by the coastal road to Awatoto, then to Meeanee village and the Great North Road (Meeanee Road).
+As well as the geographical boundaries, Anderson Park and green patches on the edge of Greenmeadows are visual boundaries that separate Taradale and Greenmeadows from the rest of Napier City.
 As a consequence of the 1931 earthquake, the raised seabed enabled Napier's residential suburbs to spread slowly south towards Taradale and Greenmeadows as swamps were reclaimed.
 Buildings destroyed by the earthquake were rebuilt in Art Deco style architecture, examples being Taradale Town Hall and Taradale Hotel (now a McDonald's restaurant).